BigBrain21/FortniteNewsGrabber/README.md

 # FortniteNewsGrabber

-An async python library for grabbing the news from https://www.epicgames.com/fortnite/en-US/news.
+An async python library for grabbing the news from https://www.epicgames.com/fortnite/en-US/news.<br />
-Usage:
+Usage:<br />
 -